 We interact with the world from a first person point of view so it is natural to maintain this point of view when we dream.

 So, as we always have a first person point of view when awake it makes sense to have the same point of view when we dream.
 It is completely normal.

 However, although it is less common, it is equally normal to dream in third person as our dreams are not restricted to the normal laws of physics.

 Although it is possible, and normal, to dream in third person most of the dreams that we have are experienced from a first person point of view.

-It is perfectly natural, and logical, that we should experience our dreams as ourselves i.e. interacting with the dreamworld and characters in it from a first person point of view.
-Why is this?
+It is perfectly natural, and logical, that we should experience our dreams via our 5 senses in the same way we experience life i.e. interacting with the dreamworld and characters in it from a first person point of view.

 Because we interact with the waking world from a first person point of view it is normal for us to interact with the dreamworld in the same way.

 It’s all about personal identity!

 We feel our own sense of identify, in a physical way, by looking through our own eyes, feeling with our own hands and hearing with our own ears etc.

 So by experiencing a dream in first person we hold on to our own sense of identity even in the weirdest of dreams and strangest of environments.